OpenSignLabs/OpenSign/docs/docs/help/New-Document/request-signatures.md

 <img width="866" alt="Access code" src="https://github.com/user-attachments/assets/e227e069-ee56-41ee-832d-b2c210cd3d63" />

 ### How the Access Code Works
-  1. The document owner can enable Access Code protection by clicking the Lock icon next to the signer's details.
-This opens the Access Code dialog, where the owner can enter a unique 6-digit numeric access code(for example, 809966).
-After entering the code, click Save to assign it to the signer.
+  1. The document owner can enable **Access Code** protection by clicking the **Lock** icon next to the signer's details.
+This opens the **Access Code** dialog, where the owner can enter a unique **6-digit numeric access code** (for example, `809966`).
+After entering the code, click **Save** to assign it to the signer.

 2. Send the document for signature.

-  3. The signer receives the email invitation containing the document signing link.
+3. The signer receives an email invitation containing the document signing link.
+Alternatively, the document owner can share the signing link manually through another secure communication channel, such as SMS, a messaging application, or email.

-  4. When the signer clicks the signing link, they are prompted to enter the assigned 6-digit access code before accessing the document.
+4. When the signer opens the document signing link, they are prompted to enter the assigned **6-digit access code** before they can access the document.
+The signer must obtain this access code directly from the document owner, who should share it using a separate and secure communication channel (such as a phone call, SMS, or messaging application).

-  5. If the signer enters the correct access code, the document opens and they can proceed with signing.
+5. If the signer enters the correct access code, the document opens and they can proceed with reviewing and signing it.

-  6. If the signer enters an incorrect access code, access to the document is denied until the correct 6-digit numeric access code is provided.
+6. If the signer enters an incorrect access code, access to the document is denied.
+The signer must enter the correct **6-digit numeric access code** provided by the document owner to continue.

 ---
 ## Add Widgets for Signers
 ### 1. Add a Signature Widget